-The church was built in the second half of the 13th century.
-From 1552 it served evangelicals, which was taken away in 1654.
-In 1506 to the church was added tower and vestry.
-Since 1713 it was a cemetery church.
-After the displacement of local Germans after 1945 the church began to destroy, but fortunately avoided total devastation.
-The first maintenance work was carried out in 1959, the next in the 1960s and from 1977 to the present day.
-The church is no longer sacred, but functions as museum and exhibition.
+The church was built in the second quarter of the 13th century.
+It was first recorded in 1263, when the local parish priest Walter (“plebanus in Reinwirdi villa”) was mentioned in the documents.
+In 1506, a tower and a southern annex were added to the church.
+From 1552, the church served the Evangelicals, who lost it in 1654.
+From 1713 it was a cemetery church.
+After the expulsion of the local Germans after 1945, the church began to deteriorate, but fortunately it avoided total devastation.
+The first maintenance works were carried out in 1959, and the next ones in the 1960s and after 1977.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.